 This location brings the chip out of reset and sets the operating mode.
-It also specifies how the chip will use it's SYNC pins: as outputs while acting as a sync master or as inputs while acting as a sync slave.
-This is the only register with a defined power-up state: on power up, Bit 0 will be at a logic "1".
-This places the chip in SOFT\RESET and defines the chip as a sync slave.
-Powering up to as a sync slave avoids contention problems when connecting multiple AD6620s.
+It also specifies how the chip will use its SYNC pins: as outputs while acting as a sync master, or as inputs while acting as a sync slave.
+This is the only register with a defined power-up state: on power-up, Bit 0 will be at a Logic "1."
+This places the chip in SOFT_RESET and defines the chip as a sync slave.
+Powering up as a sync slave avoids contention problems when connecting multiple AD6620s.

-If bit 0 is written low and bits 2&1 are low, then the AD6620 is in Single Channel Real Mode.
-If bit 1 is high and bits 0&2 are low, then the device is in the Diversity Channel Real Mode.
-If bit 2 is high and bit 0&1 are low, then the chip is in the Single Channel Complex Mode.
-Setting bit 3 high configures the AD6620 as a SYNC master; the SYNC pins are then used as outputs.
-If bit 3 is low then it is a SYNC slave, and the SYNC pins function as inputs.
+If Bit 0 is written low and Bits 2 and 1 are low, the AD6620 is in Single Channel Real Mode.
+If Bit 1 is high and Bits 0 and 2 are low, the device is in the Diversity Channel Real Mode.
+If Bit 2 is high and Bits 0 and 1 are low, the chip is in the Single Channel Complex Mode.
+Setting Bit 3 high configures the AD6620 as a SYNC master; the SYNC pins are then used as outputs.
+If Bit 3 is low, it is a SYNC slave and the SYNC pins function as inputs.
 Bits 7-4 are reserved and should be written low.